-Mr C has complained about the advice he was given to transfer his personal pension to the Orbis SIPP and invest in speculative investments, which he says was too risky for him.
+Mr D has complained about the advice he was given to transfer his personal pensions to the Orbis SIPP and invest in speculative investments, which he says was too risky for him.
 The investment now looks to have minimal value.
-Mr C complained to Wellington Court because it was the advisory firm that appeared on the transfer paperwork.
+Mr D complained to Wellington Court because it was the advisory firm that appeared on the transfer paperwork.